ryuichiueda/slides_marp/advanced_vision/lesson4-2e.md

 ## Summary

-- A quick look at diffusion model derivation, discrete VAE, PixelCNN, and VQ-VAE
+- A quick look at the guidance methods of diffusion model, discrete VAE, PixelCNN, and VQ-VAE
 - Continued in Part 8